stefanholek/term/README.txt

     print 'The cursor is in line %d column %d' % getyx()

-You may also want to look at the `source code`_ of getyx, which is a good example of how all this plays together.
+You may also want to look at the `source code`_ of getyx.

 .. _`source code`: https://github.com/stefanholek/term/blob/master/term/__init__.py#L119